-The Project Amigo Board
+The Project Amigo Board of Directors

 Jan Grimes learned about Project Amigo in 1991 as a member of Mission San Rafael Rotary in San Rafael.
 California, She and her family attended two work weeks, and then from 2005-2008 she and her husband served as the Volunteer Coordinators at Project Amigo.
 Since 1987 Jan has owned a management consulting practice specializing in human resources, serving clients throughout the San Francisco Bay Area.
 She now lives in Healdsburg, California where she is active in the Healdsburg Rotary Club and also serves on the Board of the Alliance Medical Center.